cbteeple/pressure_controller_docs/docs/ros-driver/ros-basics.md

 ## Make a Catkin Workspace

 Follow the tutorial for [making a new workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace).
-I usually create my worskapces in the "Documents" folder rather than the home folder, so step 1 of the tuorial becomes:
+I usually create my workspaces in the "Documents" folder rather than the home folder, so step 1 of the tutorial becomes:

 ```bash
 mkdir -p ~/Documents/[WORKSPACE NAME]/src